ZachiNachshon/provisioner/docs-site/site/content/docs/latest/usage/provisioner-runtime.md

 #### Poetry

-To use `provisioner-runtime` as a Python package using the Poetry package manager, add the following to the `pyproject.toml` file:
+This section is relevant when using the [Poetry package manager](https://python-poetry.org/) to pacakge your Python modules.
+To use `provisioner-runtime` as a Python dependency simply add it to the `pyproject.toml` file:

 ```toml
 [tool.poetry.dependencies]